Vegan Protein-Packed Twice-Baked Potatoes

 Preheat oven to 400 degrees F on the convection setting and line a large baking tray with parchment paper.

 Wash and scrub the potatoes before cutting in half lengthwise and placing face-down on the lined baking tray.
 Bake for 40-45 minutes, or until fork tender.

 In the meantime, toss the remaining ingredients and spices in a large mixing bowl together.

-Remove potato halves from oven.
-Pick up each potato half using an oven-mit (as they will be hot!) and scoop out the insides (using a metal spoon) into the same large mixing bowl.
+Remove potato halves from oven and adjust the oven to 400 degrees F, no longer on the convection setting (or down to 375 degrees F on convection).
+Pick up each potato half using an oven-mit (as they will be hot!) and scoop out the insides into the same large mixing bowl.
 Mash and combine the potato insides with the vegetables, peas and spices until the mixture is well combined.
 Add more non-dairy milk as needed until the mixture fluffy and creamy in texture.

 Scoop the prepared mixture back into the hollowed out potato skins and top with shredded cheese as desired.
 Place back into the oven for another 15 minutes or until cheese is gooey and melted.